Updated: Feb 3

 4. It's so cool

 So, what can you do from home?
 In addition to donating, there are ways to volunteer to help those who are more vulnerable.
-Check out these fun ways to help other in need.
-Be part of the solution while building a power resume that college admissions officers will LOVE!.
+Check out these fun ways to help others in need.
+Be part of the solution while building a powerful resume that college admissions officers will LOVE!

 Bookshare.Org offers thousands of books to people with reading disabilities.
 As an online volunteer, you can either scan books to be added to the collection or edit books that have been scanned.